BNasmith/PTForsyth/PTFWorkofChrist.md

-is always the danger that if a person try it who has no sort of knack in that direction, the people will feel they have been let in for two sermons instead of one ; and, excellent as these might be, people do not like to feel they have been got to church upon false pretences.
+is always the danger that if a person try it who has no sort of knack in that direction, the people will feel they have been let in for two sermons instead of one; and, excellent as these might be, people do not like to feel they have been got to church upon false pretences.
 It might even give an excuse to certain people for omitting